Thumbprint cookies on a plate filled with strawberry jam and Nutella Chocolate

 • Homemade lemon curd

-A thumbprint cookies filled with jam and nutella on a sheet rack
+A thumbprint cookies on a dish

 Thumbprint Cookies Recipe